darius/cant/guide.md

 Sometimes the system signals an error, or you signal one in your code:
 ```
--> (error "This is bad" 'bad 'hombre)
+-> (oops "This is bad" 'bad 'hombre)
-Error!
+Oops!
 Traceback:
   (call '#<print-result:listener<-> ^)
   {~ ^^^}
   (^)